-You need to request vacation time in advance by sending the Training Director an e-mail listing the particular dates for approval.
-Please cc JoAnn Kanegae, Administrative Assistant, on every one of these emails as she will assist you in tracking your leave time.
-These emails only require the day you will be taking leave, the number of hours of leave that you will use, and the type of leave you will be using.
+The Training Director will then forward this request to JoAnn Kanegae, Administrative Assistant, as she will assist you in tracking your leave time.
+The only information required is the day you will be taking leave, the number of hours of leave that you will use, and the type of leave you will be using.
 You do not need to state why you are taking leave.
 Once approved, you are responsible for marking yourself out in Titanium and for managing your client schedule, so that clinical needs of clients can be covered in your absence.
 You have the following vacation/professional development/sick leave: